 Variations of Ohitashi

-With its crisp-tender and unique viscous texture, okra can make an appealing side than the usual boring vegetables.
+With its crisp-tender and unique viscous texture, okra can make an appealing side.
 It is also a good source of minerals, vitamins, and fiber too!
-When they are in season, I like to snatch them up quick and make ohitashi right away.
+When they are in season, I like to snatch them up quickly and make ohitashi right away.

 While I enjoy okra, I know not everyone has the same liking for this finger-shaped vegetable.
 So if you are not a big fan, you can certainly use other vegetables for this ohitashi recipe.
 Here are some of the common ingredients used for ohitashi dishes in Japan.